lofcz/FastCloner/README.md

     public string StrVal { get; set; }
 }

-// only classes where FastDeepClone() extension method should be generated
+// Only classes where FastDeepClone() extension method should be generated
 // need to use [FastClonerClonable]! var original = new GenericClass<List<MyClass>> { Value = new List<MyClass> { new MyClass { StrVal = "hello world" } } };
 var clone = original.FastDeepClone();